Judith Weir: Awards and recognition

-Weir was appointed Commander of the Order of the British Empire (CBE) in the 1995 Birthday Honours for services to music.
+Weir was appointed Commander of the Order of the British Empire (CBE) in the 1995 Birthday Honours for services to music, and was promoted Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to music.

 She received the Lincoln Center's Stoeger Prize in 1997, the South Bank Show music award in 2001 and the Incorporated Society of Musicians' Distinguished Musician Award in 2010.

-In 2007, she was the third recipient of the Queen's Medal for Music.
+In 2007 she was the third recipient of the Queen's Medal for Music.

-In May 2015, Weir won The Ivors Classical Music Award at the Ivor Novello Awards.
+In May 2015 Weir won The Ivors Classical Music Award at the Ivor Novello Awards.

-In 2018 she was elected an Honorary Fellow of the Royal Society of Edinburgh.

-In 2023, she was made an Honorary Fellow of Royal Holloway, University of London.
+In 2018 she was elected an Honorary Fellow of the Royal Society of Edinburgh and an Honorary Fellow of Trinity College Cambridge and in 2023 she was made an Honorary Fellow of Royal Holloway, University of London.

-She was promoted Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to music.

-In October 2025 Weir was nominated for an Ivor Novello Award for her piece Planet for chameber orchestra.
+In October 2025 Weir was nominated for an Ivor Novello Award in the Best Large Ensemble Composition category for her piece Planet for chamber orchestra.